 Elder Ballard began his remarks by comparing Lucifer’s attempt to snare us with his “artificial lures” and rob us of our agency to the way a skillful fly fisherman creates “flies” to catch hungry trout.
 He defined addiction as “relinquishing agency” and “becoming dependent on a life-destroying substance or behavior.”
 After mentioning a list of illegal drugs by name, Elder Ballard told the heart-breaking story of a sister who had lost her family, her church membership, and even her mental health by abusing a prescription drug she had originally started taking for pain from injuries caused by a car accident.
 As a person who has learned that I must treat certain substances found in everyday food as addictive to my body and mind, I identified with every word of this sister’s story.
 While it might seem almost ridiculous to some to hear this comparison made, I have to confess it.

 I don’t blame anyone who may feel that way, who may feel like, “That’s so silly!
 Food?
 Eating as an addiction?
 That’s just an excuse.
 Put down the fork and say ‘no!’”
 I mean, after all, I can identify with that reaction.
 That’s how I feel when I watch others smoke or drink alcohol or spend themselves into horrible debt.
 To put it simply, for some of us—at least for me—food has to be considered a “prescription drug.”
 In other words, I have to go to my “primary care Physician” (the Lord) every morning and have Him prescribe for me what my use (behavior around food) needs to look like for the day.
 And then, just like Elder Ballard said, I have to use fervent prayer as often as I need to throughout the day to stay within the “bounds the Lord has set” for me.
 Some days are easier than others, and some are much, much harder.
-It is on those days that I am grateful for the prophet Jacob’s invitation to picture myself “cleaving” unto the Lord and picturing that the Lord is okay
+It is on those days that I am grateful for the prophet Jacob’s invitation to picture myself “cleaving” unto the Lord and picturing that the Lord is okay with that—that He is already cleaving unto me.
+(See Jacob 6:5)

 In other words, I could “liken” Elder Ballard’s words straight across—quite literally—to my life when he said that Lucifer wants to exploit and snare us and crafts his “flies” to take advantage of our weaknesses and “our hunger.”